ucla-data-science-center/rclone-intro/episodes/introduction.md

 ## Introduction: What is rclone?

 Rclone is a *command line* program to manage files on cloud storage.
-After download and install, continue here to learn how to use it: Initial configuration, what the basic syntax looks like, describes the various subcommands, the various options, and more.

-Rclone is primarily used for moving, copying, and synchronizing data between your local system and various cloud storage services, making it an essential tool for efficient data management and backups.
+Rclone is primarily used  for transferring, syncing, and moving data between local systems and various cloud storage services.

 ![Test Illustration](test-illustration.jpg)